 All proceeds from this charity event will be used to assist people with disabilities and their families.
 UCP/ Detroit is a local non-profit advocacy organization representing the needs of all people with disabilities and their families in the Metropolitan Detroit and the Tri-County areas.
 Eighty-Five percent of every dollar raised from UCP special events is used for programs and services that benefit directly the people we serve.

 The Detroit Red Wing Alumni Association, which is the oldest such organization in the NHL, now plays around 30 games a year to the benefit of worthy charities.
 This group uses their status as former NHL players to bring people together for a common goal...to raise spirits and raise money for some wonderful organizations.

 The alumni roster includes such names as John Ogrodnick, Jimmy Carson, Dino Ciccarelli, Petr Klima, Darren McCarty, Dave Coulier (of TV's Full House), Jason Woolley, Todd Bertuzzi, Joe Kocur, Brent Fedyk, Pat Peake, Red Berenson and fan favorite, Mickey Redmond.

 Together we have raised nearly $500,000 over the past 19 years for the disability community.

-UCP/Detroit was honored to have Ali McManus (who received a UCP Life Without Limits Award in 2018) singing the anthem for 2019.
-We are excited that she will return for 2020 but had to bow out.
+Ali McManus (who received a UCP Life Without Limits Award in 2018) sang the anthem for 2019 and she had hoped to return for 2020 but had to bow out.
 We hope to see Ali again down the road.

 Anna Dusbiber will drop the ceremonial puck for 2020.